Call Now - Open 24/7

 Staten-Island-Bicycle-Accident-Statistics

-Staten Island is known for its suburban appeal and majestic scenery.
-The borough is the least populated in the city and has a smaller cycling community.
+Staten Island is the least populated borough in the city and has a smaller cycling community.
 However, the area still experiences traffic casualties among bikers — even if it’s one or two cyclist deaths a year.
-It is worth mentioning that during the last year, serious injury rates dropped by an impressive 20%.
+In 2024, rider injury rates declined by 20%.

 Year Bicyclists Injured Bicyclists Killed